aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/README.md

 If you choose to manage the resource you want to reference outside CloudFormation -or if the resource is managed by another team with CloudFormation or with another service or tool- and you want to look it up to create a dependency against it in your template(s), you can perform the lookup yourself and provide the value as a template parameter, or use Parameter Store as mentioned earlier.
 If you have use cases where a dynamic lookup is more desirable, this is where the `AwsCommunity::Resource::Lookup` resource type comes into play.

 ## Usage
 Example: you want to search for one of your existing [Amazon Virtual Private Cloud](https://aws.amazon.com/vpc/) (Amazon VPC) resources, based on search criteria that include [tag](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) key(s) and value(s); for more information, see [Constructing queries](#Constructing-queries) in this document.
 The example CloudFormation template shown next declares the `AwsCommunity::Resource::Lookup` resource type, and shows how to consume its return value from the `VpcId` property of the `AWS::EC2::SecurityGroup` resource type.
-Note also that the template shows the usage of the optional `Tags` property, that is not related to the VPC example use case: this property describes tags for the [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) parameter resource(s) that `AwsCommunity::Resource::Lookup` creates in your account to persist the lookup result(s) (`AwsCommunity::Resource::Lookup` needs this data, for example, when its `Read` handler is invoked):
+Note also that the template shows the usage of the optional `Tags` property, that is not related to the VPC example use case: this property describes tags for the [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) parameter resource(s) that `AwsCommunity::Resource::Lookup` creates in your account and current region to persist the lookup result(s) (`AwsCommunity::Resource::Lookup` needs this data, for example, when its `Read` handler is invoked):

 ```
 AWSTemplateFormatVersion: "2010-09-09"